-The theme of Peer Review Week 2022 is Research Integrity: Creating and supporting trust in research.
-It is timely as the challenge of protecting integrity has never been greater.
+The challenge of protecting integrity has never been greater.
 The scientific enterprise is threatened by fake papers from so called 'papermills', fabricated data, fake authors and reviewers… the list is ever growing.
 Perhaps the biggest threat are predatory journals.

 What is a predatory journal?

 A consensus definition has been put forward by Grudniewicz et al, 2019: